DemeulemeesterTibe/rp-tibedm/trainPipeline/README.md

 1. [Anaconda](https://www.anaconda.com/download), CUDA and cuDNN using the [Nvidia documentation](https://docs.nvidia.com/deeplearning/cudnn/install-guide/index.html#install-windows).

-2. Open a Anaconda Powershell prompt and run the following commands:
+2. Open a Anaconda PowerShell prompt and run the following commands:
     ```bash
-        Conda create -n gui python=3.9
+        conda create -n gui python=3.9
-        Conda activate gui
+        conda activate gui
     ```
-    Then navigate to the trainPipeline folder from the Anaconda powershell prompt
+    Then navigate to the trainPipeline folder from the Anaconda PowerShell prompt
     ```bash
         cd path/to/the/folder/rp-tibedm/trainPipeline
     ```